sitepoint/debian-image-builder/README.md

 Setup
 -----

 The script is started with ``./debian-image-builder``.
-You can choose to either bootstrap a Debian AMI (``./debian-image-builder ec2``) or a Google Compute Engine image (``./debian-image-builder gce``).
-Both modes have sensible defaults and can be configured with options and plugins.
+The first argument should be the provider.
+Currently only ec2 is supported (``./debian-image-builder ec2``).
+Supported environments should have sensible defaults and can be configured with options and plugins.
 To see a list of options use ``--help``.
-When creating an AMI, the script at least needs to know your AWS credentials.
+When creating an AMI, the script needs to be provided with appropriate AWS credentials (see below).

 As there are no interactive prompts, the bootstrapping can run entirely unattended from start till finish.
 Plugins can optionally